Martín Demichelis: Early years

 In May 2017, immediately after retiring, Demichelis remained at Málaga as assistant manager to Míchel, replacing Weligton who had returned to Brazil due to injury.
 He remained in employment after the head coach was dismissed in January, but was not as involved under his successor José González.

 Demichelis returned to Bayern in June 2019, to manage the under-19 team.
-On 2 April 2021, it was announced that he and Danny Schwarz would replace Holger Seitz as Bayern Munich II manager.
+On 2 April 2021, it was announced that he and Danny Schwarz would replace Holger Seitz as Bayern Munich II manager, becoming the club's historical first non European head coach.
 His first match as coach of a senior team was on 17 July, a 3–0 win at FC Augsburg II on the first day of the Regionalliga Bayern season.

 River Plate

 In October 2022, Demichelis obtained a UEFA Pro coaching license after passing the yearly course organised by the Italian Football Federation.
 On 16 November, River Plate appointed Demichelis as their new head coach, on a 3-year contract.

-On 28 January 2023, Demichelis made his debut with a 3-0 win against Central Córdoba.
+On 28 January 2023, Demichelis made his debut with a 3–0 win against Central Córdoba.
 On 15 July, River Plate secured the league title with three games left to play, giving Demichelis his first title as manager.
 On 27 July 2024, Demichelis was dismissed from his position.